luisespino/artificial-intelligence/README.md

 # Artificial Intelligence
-Artificial Intelligence algorithms in Python
+Artificial Intelligence algorithms in Python and Go